G-Research/spark-dgraph-connector/README.md

 Those partitions connect only to alpha nodes that contain those predicates.
 Hence, these reads are all locally to the alpha nodes and induce no Dgraph cluster internal communication.

+Another feature of predicate partitioning is that data can be read from Dgraph in smaller chunks.
+This allows to reduce the memory footprint of Spark tasks reading large partitions.
+The size of each chunk can be set by the optional parameter `dgraph.chunkSize`.
+A good starting value is `10000` nodes.

 #### Partitioning by Uids

 A `uid` represents a node or vertice in Dgraph terminology.
 A "Uid Range" partitioning splits